Where You Can Travel Without a Passport (Beyond the 50 United States)

 • Turks and Caicos

 Travelers are still required to have proof of citizenship, however.
-According to U.S. Customs and Border Protection, that can include an Enhanced Driver’s License (currently available only to residents of Michigan, Minnesota, New York, Vermont, and Washington); a government-issued birth certificate; or an official Certificate of Naturalization.
-Passengers who are 16 years and older also need to supply their photo I.D. (such as a driver’s license).
+According to U.S. Customs and Border Protection, that can include an Enhanced Driver’s License (currently available only to residents of Michigan, Minnesota, New York, Vermont, and Washington); a government-issued birth certificate (original or certified); or an official Certificate of Naturalization.

-It’s worth noting, however, that if the cruise stops in even a single country or territory where passports are required (such as Barbados, Guadeloupe, Martinique, St. Bart’s, or Trinidad and Tobago), you’ll need a passport for the entire journey.
-And it’s recommended that passengers bring a passport on these cruises, even if it’s not technically required, in the event that they need to leave the cruise early and fly to or from an international destination.
+Note that if the cruise stops even in a single country or territory where passports are required (such as Barbados, Guadeloupe, Martinique, St. Bart’s, or Trinidad and Tobago), you’ll need a passport for the entire journey.
+It is recommended that passengers bring a passport on these cruises, even if it’s not technically required, in case you need to leave the cruise early and fly to or from an international destination.

 Bailey Berg is a freelance travel writer and editor, who covers breaking news, trends, tips, transportation, sustainability, the outdoors, and more.